-Name Age Expiration Date of Current Term Biography Year First Became Director Michael Frazier 67 2019 Mr. Frazier has been a director of the Company since May 2014.
-Mr. Frazier has been with Simmons & Company International, an independent investment bank specializing in the energy industry, since 1992, and has served as its President and Chief Executive Officer since 2002 and 2005, respectively, and as its Chairman since 2009, until its acquisition by Piper Jaffray Companies in February 2016.
-He serves on the board of Energy Opportunities Capital Management.
-Prior to joining Simmons, Mr. Frazier was actively involved in the exploration and production of oil and gas as an independent operator.
-Mr. Frazier also serves as a director of Piper Jaffray Companies, a leading investment bank and asset management firm.
-2014 J. Wayne Richards 57 2019 Mr. Richards has been a director of the Company since May 2014.
+Name Age Expiration Date of Current Term Biography Year First Became Director J. Wayne Richards 58 2019 Mr. Richards has been a director of the Company since May 2014, and has served as the Company's independent Chairman of the Board since August 2017.
 Mr. Richards has served as President and Chief Executive Officer of GR Energy Services, Inc., an oilfield products and services company focused primarily on onshore production and downhole completion services in North America, since 2013.
 Previously, he was President and Chief Executive Officer of Global Oilfield Services, a privately held oilfield products and services company focused on the artificial lift sector, from 2008 until 2011 when it was purchased by Halliburton.
 Mr. Richards served as Vice President of Artificial Lift for Halliburton from 2011 to 2013.
 Earlier in his career, Mr. Richards spent 25 years in various senior operational and sales and marketing positions at Schlumberger.
-2014 Robert Workman 48 2019 Mr. Workman has been a director of the Company since May 2014.
+2014 Robert Workman 49 2019 Mr. Workman has been a director of the Company since May 2014.
 Mr. Workman was elected President and Chief Executive Officer of the Company in February 2014.
 Mr. Workman served as National Oilwell Varco's President - Distribution Services from January 2001 until the Company's spin-off in May 2014.
 He previously served National Oilwell Varco starting in 1991 in various managerial positions with the distribution business group.
 He also previously served as the Chairman of the Petroleum Equipment Suppliers Association.
 2014